Wasserstein multivariate auto-regressive models for modeling distributional time series: Abstract

 \section{Abstract}

-We propose a new auto-regressive model for the statistical analysis of multivariate distributional time series.
-The data of interest consist of a collection of multiple series of probability measures supported over a bounded interval of the real line, and that are indexed by distinct time instants.
-The probability measures are modelled as random objects in the Wasserstein space.
-We establish the auto-regressive model in the tangent space at the Lebesgue measure by first centering all the raw measures so that their Fr\'echet means turn to be the Lebesgue measure.
-Using the theory of iterated random function systems, results on the existence, uniqueness and stationarity of the solution of such a model are provided.
-We also propose a consistent estimator for the model coefficient.
-In addition to the analysis of simulated data, the proposed model is illustrated with two real data sets made of observations from age distribution in different countries and bike sharing network in Paris.
-Finally, due to the simplex constraints that we impose on the model coefficients, the proposed estimator that is learned under these constraints, naturally has a sparse structure.
-The sparsity allows furthermore the application of the proposed model in learning a graph of temporal dependency from the multivariate distributional time series.
+This paper is focused on the statistical analysis of data consisting of a collection of multiple series of probability measures that are indexed by distinct time instants and supported over a bounded interval of the real line.
+By modeling these time-dependent probability measures as random objects in the Wasserstein space, we propose a new auto-regressive model for the statistical analysis of multivariate distributional time series.
+Using the theory of iterated random function systems, results on the second order stationarity of the solution of such a model are provided.
+We also propose a consistent estimator for the auto-regressive coefficients of this model.
+Due to the simplex constraints that we impose on the model coefficients, the proposed estimator that is learned under these constraints, naturally has a sparse structure.
+The sparsity allows the application of the proposed model in learning a graph of temporal dependency from multivariate distributional time series.
+We explore the numerical performances of our estimation procedure using simulated data.
+To shed some light on the benefits of our approach for real data analysis, we also apply this methodology to two data sets, respectively made of observations from age distribution in different countries and those from the bike sharing network in Paris.